What is the process I follow to buy a Nancy's Westies Puppy?

 AirTravel

 - Many new families are concerned about flying the puppy.
 They are afraid it will be too stressful on the puppy.
 They have read horror stories about the way airlines treated puppies, etc. I am always happy to see a concerned family.
 That means they will be good care-givers.
 But lay your concerns aside.
-Perhaps airlines have treated puppies poorly in the past ... that was before my time, I guess, because ever since I have been flying puppies (about 3 years), there have been Federal regulations that ensured the health, safety and comfort of the puppy.
+Perhaps airlines have treated puppies poorly in the past ... that was before my time, I guess, because ever since I have been flying puppies (since 2005), there have been Federal regulations that ensured the health, safety and comfort of the puppy.
 The airlines are very concerned that the puppies are safe and comfortable.
 The new families report that the puppies come off of the plane bouncing and ready to play.
 It is really pretty hard to intimidate a Westie.

 - The puppy will be in a travel crate.
 (This crate can also be used as the puppy's 'training crate'.)
 There will be a small bag of the puppy's food strapped on top of the crate.
 The puppy will have, at the least, a soft blanket and a toy for the trip.